Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 ---
-title: "await jobMarket.converge();"
-titleformat: code
+title: The Job Market Is Eventually Consistent
 image: rt_eventual_hiring_sync.webp
 imagealt: "Recruiters, candidates, budgets, job postings, and calendars appear as delayed database nodes trying to sync."
 imagecaption: "Hiring as stale replicated state: every node updates eventually, and candidates wait in the lag."